kylephillips/wp-nested-pages/readme.txt

 == Frequently Asked Questions ==

-= Can I use Nested Pages with other post types? = Nested Pages is currently limited to the WordPress “Page” post type.
+= Can I use Nested Pages with other post types? =
+As of Nested Pages version 1.3.0, all post types are supported.
+To enable the Nested Pages interface for post types, update your settings under Settings > Nested Pages.

 = How do I access the WordPress “Pages” screen? = Click the “Default Pages” link in the page subnav, or on the Nested Pages screen.
 This item may be optionally hidden under the Nested Pages settings.